mP1/youtube-channels/README.md

 - [ChaosComputingClub](https://www.youtube.com/user/mediacccde) Mixture of German and English yearly conferences talking about all sorts of technology, hacking and more.
 - [Christiaan008](https://www.youtube.com/c/ChRiStIaAn008) Many technology talks, including the wonderful Ultimate talks (C64, Amiga, Gameboy, Apollo guidance computer etc)
 - [CocoTownRetro](https://www.youtube.com/@CocoTownRetro) Lots of technical videos about the Coco.
+- [CppCon](https://www.youtube.com/@CppCon) Visit cppcon.org for details on next year's conference.
+CppCon sponsors have made it possible to record and freely distribute over 1000 sessions from the first CppCon in 2014 to the present.
+We hope you enjoy them!
 - [CyberGizmo](https://www.youtube.com/@CyberGizmo/) Mostly technology reports about Linux
 - [Dave's Garage](https://www.youtube.com/@DavesGarage) Windows history, Windows vs Linux from the guy who wrote quite a few famous Windows bits like TaskMan & Format
 - [Dotnet](https://www.youtube.com/@dotnet) This is the official YouTube channel for the .NET team at Microsoft.